ChimneySwift/fancy_vend/README.md

 **Optional Dependencies:** [pipeworks](https://github.com/minetest-mods/pipeworks), [digilines](https://github.com/minetest-mods/digilines), [awards](https://github.com/minetest-mods/awards)

 **Contributors:** Many thanks to LadyK for the textures, patience and ideas.

+**Note:** **This mod is still a WIP**, while the currently available version is as bug-free as possible, there is no guarentees.
+Please install this mod with care and report any possible issues ASAP so they can be resolved.
+Thank you for your cooperation, we hope you enjoy Fancy Vend and hope to hear your suggestions for improvement.

 ## Crafting and basic configuration
 A fancy vendor can be crafted as follows: